A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Preliminaries

-The TSC can be formulated as an MDP using RL approaches: The \textit{State Space $\mathcal{S}$} describes the state of incoming traffic and current phase information.
+The TSC can be formulated as an MDP using RL approaches.
+The \textit{State Space $\mathcal{S}$} describes the state of incoming traffic and current phase information.
 Specifically, the state of incoming traffic is determined by the sensing capability and ranges that are assumed in the environment.
 Our TSC agent representing the state via directly mapping RGB images (with a resolution of $256 \times 256$) to actions for controlling the traffic signal.
 This leads to an end-to-end learning, that might eliminate the need for pre-specification of traffic environment features, such as vehicle density and queue length.
 At each timestep, the agent chooses an action, i.e., changing to a signaling phase for assigning right-of-passage (green light), from the \textit{Action Space $\mathcal{A}$}.
+Figure~\ref{fig:sensor} illustrates a visual example of observations and actions.
 A mandatory yellow phase is enforced for a specified duration if the chosen phase differs from the current phase, so as to obey the the real-world phase transition rules.
-Figure~\ref{fig:system} illustrates a visual example of observations and actions.
 The \textit{Transition Function $\mathcal{P}_a$} is determined by traffic progression models for simulated environments, i.e., MetaDrive and SUMO.
 The \textit{Reward Function $\mathcal{R}$} reflects the objectives or interests of traffic agents.
 In this paper, we focus on optimizing traffic throughput and reducing travel time or delay of vehicles.
 Therefore, we adopt the popular diff waiting time as the reward, which measures the change of waiting time of vehicles~\cite{sumorl}.